Poland: Partitions

 The royal election of 1764 resulted in the elevation of Stanisław II Augustus Poniatowski to the monarchy.
 His candidacy was extensively funded by his sponsor and former lover, Empress Catherine II of Russia.
 The new king maneuvered between his desire to implement necessary modernising reforms, and the necessity to remain at peace with surrounding states.
 His ideals led to the formation of the 1768 Bar Confederation, a rebellion directed against the Poniatowski and all external influence, which ineptly aimed to preserve Poland's sovereignty and privileges held by the nobility.
-The failed attempts at government restructuring as well as the domestic turmoil provoked its neighbours to intervene.
+The failed attempts at government restructuring as well as the domestic turmoil provoked its neighbours to invade.

-In 1772, the First Partition of the Commonwealth by Prussia, Russia and Austria took place; an act which the Partition Sejm, under considerable duress, eventually ratified as a fait accompli.
+In 1772, the First Partition of the Commonwealth by Prussia, Russia, and Austria took place, an act which the Partition Sejm, under considerable duress, eventually ratified as a fait accompli.
 Disregarding the territorial losses, in 1773 a plan of critical reforms was established, in which the Commission of National Education, the first government education authority in Europe, was inaugurated.
 Corporal punishment of schoolchildren was officially prohibited in 1783.
 Poniatowski was the head figure of the Enlightenment, encouraged the development of industries, and embraced republican neoclassicism.
-For his contributions to the arts and sciences he was awarded a Fellowship of the Royal Society.
+For his contributions to the arts and sciences, he was awarded a Fellowship of the Royal Society.

-In 1791, Great Sejm parliament adopted the 3 May Constitution, the first set of supreme national laws, and introduced a constitutional monarchy.
+In 1791, the Great Sejm parliament adopted the 3 May Constitution, the first set of supreme national laws, and introduced a constitutional monarchy.
 The Targowica Confederation, an organisation of nobles and deputies opposing the act, appealed to Catherine and caused the 1792 Polish–Russian War.
-Fearing the reemergence of Polish hegemony, Russia and Prussia arranged and in 1793 executed, the Second Partition, which left the country deprived of territory and incapable of independent existence.
+Fearing the reemergence of Polish hegemony, Russia and Prussia arranged and, in 1793, executed the Second Partition, which left the country deprived of territory and incapable of independent existence.
 On 24 October 1795, the Commonwealth was partitioned for the third time and ceased to exist as a territorial entity.
 Stanisław Augustus, the last King of Poland, abdicated the throne on 25 November 1795.